 I’m an author.
 I’ve published books.
 I’m also a lawyer, because I practice law and that’s still my primary profession to this day.
-It’s been my primary profession for over a decade.
+It’s been my primary profession for the last 16 years.

 I’m an INFJ, which doesn’t mean much to me and I don’t fully know what that indicates, but I get asked about my Myers-Briggs Type Indicator all the time, so I took a quiz, took many quizzes, took the same quiz many times, and I keep getting INFJ.
 In my high school and undergrad college years, I kept getting ENFJ.
 At some point in law school, the results changed to INFJ.

 I’m a sister.
 For me, that’s another very important identity marker.
 I’ve got two younger sisters.
 I’m the eldest and maybe also the most introverted.
 I read books, a lot of them, and I’m snooty about the books I read.
 One of my sisters reads a lot, too, but she reads the type of genre fiction that makes it onto NYT bestseller lists and get turned into summer blockbuster movies (refer back to preceding comment on how I’m snooty about books).
 The other sister probably only reads the legal pleadings and law books she’s required to read at work.
 Both of them are extroverted and seem to possess the ability to charm pretty much anyone they please.
 It’s kind of nuts.

 The three of us are really different.
 One is currently located in Manhattan, partner at one of the top five largest law firms in the world, dressed in Carolina Herrera and Chanel, taking on the kind of bigshot cases you’ve heard about in the news while the other is a down-to-earth girl-next-door type in plaid, her sleeves rolled up to the elbows and a chef’s apron, living in Texas, with big dreams of opening up her own Michelin star restaurant someday.